-Temple University’s Wellness Resource Center program staff provide a variety of educational services to new students and facilitates an ongoing education campaign for continuing students related to sexual assault, domestic and dating violence, and stalking including:
+Temple University’s Wellness Resource Center program staff provide a variety of educational services to new students and facilitates an ongoing education campaign for continuing students related to sexual assault, domestic and dating violence, stalking and sexual exploitation including:

-- Orientation: Developing orientation programs for new students, faculty and staff, and developing ongoing awareness campaigns on the university’s policies and prevention programs related to sexual assault, domestic violence, dating violence and stalking, including Pennsylvania’s definitions of sexual assault, consent, domestic violence, dating violence and stalking, as well as how to avoid potential incidents.
+- Orientation: Developing orientation programs for new students, faculty and staff, and developing ongoing awareness campaigns on the university’s policies and prevention programs related to sexual assault, domestic violence, dating violence, stalking and sexual exploitation, including Pennsylvania’s definitions of sexual assault, consent, domestic violence, dating violence, stalking and sexual exploitation, as well as how to avoid potential incidents.

 - Training: Providing training to selected students and faculty and staff members to provide support, education and counseling referrals to victim-survivors.

 - A Social Marketing Campaign: Utilizes marketing concepts to promote behaviors instead of products.
 The seven elements of the model are knowledge, desire, skills, optimism, facilitation, stimulation and reinforcement.
-Five of the Wellness Resource Center’s 17 social marketing posters relate to interpersonal violence, including sexual assault, domestic violence, dating violence and stalking.
+Five of the Wellness Resource Center’s 17 social marketing posters relate to interpersonal violence, including sexual assault, domestic violence, dating violence, stalking and sexual exploitation.